swann-martin/swann-martin/README.md

 - 🌱 I’m currently learning ReactJS and TypeScript to specialize in front-end.
 - 👯 I’m looking to collaborate on open source projects
 - ⚡ Fun fact: I graduated in English Literature in University and taught French in a secondary school in UK.
-I installed Linux and decided to become a developper.
+One day I installed Linux on my laptop and it was not long before I decided to become a developper.